fourstacks/nova-repeatable-fields/README.md

 ]
 ```

-If you choose to display your fields in a row (rather than stacked - see the `displayStackedForm` option below) you can define the widths of your fields using [Tailwind's fractional width classes](https://tailwindcss.com/docs/width/#app).
+If you choose to display your sub fields in a row (rather than stacked - see the `displayStackedForm` option below) you can define the widths of your fields using [Tailwind's fractional width classes](https://tailwindcss.com/docs/width/#app).
 You do not need to define widths for all your fields unless you want to.
+If no widths are entered for any sub fields all sub fields will be the same width.

-Furthermore if you are displaying your form as a stacked form then width options will have no effect.
+If you are displaying your sub fields in a stacked layout then width options will have no effect.

 ##### options